Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 Characteristics of Signs Ruled by Jupiter

 - Sagittarius is the mutable fire sign.
 It comes at the end of autumn.
-Sagittarius is known for wild, unpredictable energy.
+Sagittarius is known for its wild, unpredictable energy.
 Sagittarius types tend to have commitment issues.
 They want to be free and go wherever they please.
 This fire sign is known as the risk taker.
 They'll try edgy things like gambling.
 Sagittarius types are funny, jovial, lucky, and smart.

 - Pisces is the mutable water sign.
 It comes at the end of winter.
 Pisces is known for her empathetic and wise qualities.
 She can pair up with anyone in the zodiac with ease.
 Pisces types are searching for true love.
 This sign is wise—it's the last sign of the zodiac and understands all the signs that were born before it.
 Pisces is kind, imaginative, dreamy, considerate, intelligent, and moody.